lalalaurenv/ao3statsscrape/README.md

 ### Make a batch file
 * Make a new .bat file and update it to match ao3scrape.bat in this GitHub repository
 * Change all of the directories to the relevant ones on your computer
+* Make sure cd C:\THEFULLPATHOFYOURPROJECT is pointing to the place where scrapy.cfg is on your computer
 ### Set up task scheduler
 * The easiest part!
 * Make a new task in your Windows Task Scheduler to action the batch file daily